day8/re-frame/README.md

 ## So, your job is ...

-When building a re-frame app, you will:
+When building a re-frame app, you:
  - design your app's information model (data and schema layer)
  - write and register event handler functions  (control and transition layer)  (domino 2)
  - (once in a blue moon) write and register effect and coeffect handler